Blog Home / Case Studies / Halfpenny CIMA OCS Preseen – May – August 2025

 Balancing the Books: Working Capital Management

 Working capital is crucial for Halfpenny, as it relies on strong cash flow management due to its long receivables period.
-The company sells to large retailers on credit (40-60 days) and small retailers on shorter credit terms (20-40 days).
+The company sells its packaged bread products on credit: large retailers have long terms (40-60 days), and small retailers have shorter terms (20-40 days).

 Improving the Cash Conversion Cycle